extdn/github-actions-m2/magento-integration-tests/README.md

 - `composer_name` - for instance, `Bar` if your Magento 2 module is called `Foo_Bar`

 Next, make sure to add the secrets `MAGENTO_MARKETPLACE_USERNAME` and `MAGENTO_MARKETPLACE_USERNAME` to your GitHub repository under **Settings > Secrets**.

+Additionally, you can add an environment variable `MAGENTO_PRE_INSTALL_SCRIPT` to run a script, after composer is configured, but before the composer installation is run.
+Likewise, you can customize your PHPUnit procedure by supplying a custom XML file using `PHPUNIT_FILE`.
+See `entrypoint.sh` for clearification.

 ### Todo
 - Make the PHP version dynamic too